Earl Scruggs: Flatt and Scruggs

-In 1948 Lester Flatt and Earl Scruggs formed the duo Flatt and Scruggs and chose the name "the Foggy Mountain Boys" for their backing band.
+In 1948, Lester Flatt and Earl Scruggs formed the duo Flatt and Scruggs and chose the name "the Foggy Mountain Boys" for their backing band.
 The name came from a song by the Carter Family called "Foggy Mountain Top" that the band used as a theme song at the time.
 Flatt later acknowledged that they consciously tried to make their sound different from Monroe's group.
-In the mid 1950s they dropped the mandolin and added a Dobro, played by Buck "Uncle Josh" Graves.
 In the spring of 1949, their second Mercury recording session yielded the classic "Foggy Mountain Breakdown", released on 78 RPM phonograph records that were in use at the time.
+In the mid-1950s, they dropped the mandolin and added a Dobro, played by Buck "Uncle Josh" Graves.
 Previously, Scruggs had performed something similar, called "Bluegrass Breakdown" with Bill Monroe, but Monroe had denied him songwriting credit for it.
-Later, Scruggs changed the song, adding a minor chord, thus creating "Foggy Mountain Breakdown" The song contains a musical oddity—Flatt plays an E major chord against Scruggs's E minor.
+Later, Scruggs changed the song, adding a minor chord, thus creating "Foggy Mountain Breakdown".
+The song contains a musical oddity: Flatt plays an E major chord against Scruggs's E minor.
 When asked about the dissonance years later, Scruggs said he had tried to get Flatt to consistently play a minor there to no avail; he said he eventually became used to the sound and even fond of it.
 The song won a Grammy and became an anthem for many banjo players to attempt to master.
 The band routinely tuned its instruments a half-step higher than standard tuning in those days to get more brightness or pop to the sound, returning to standard pitch in the 1960s.

-The popularity of Foggy Mountain Breakdown resurged years later when it was featured in the 1967 film Bonnie and Clyde, which introduced the song to a younger generation of fans.
+The popularity of "Foggy Mountain Breakdown" resurged years later when it was featured in the 1967 film Bonnie and Clyde, which introduced the song to a younger generation of fans.
 Scruggs received a phone call from the show's producer and star, Warren Beatty, first asking Scruggs to write a song for the movie.
-Soon Beatty called back saying that he wanted to use the existing vintage Mercury recording of Foggy Mountain Breakdown, and rejected the argument that it was recorded 18 years prior at a radio station with no modern enhancements.
-The film was a hit, called by the Los Angeles Times "a landmark film that helped usher in a new era in American filmmaking."
+Soon Beatty called back saying that he wanted to use the existing vintage Mercury recording of "Foggy Mountain Breakdown", and rejected the argument that it was recorded 18 years prior at a radio station with no modern enhancements.
+The film was a hit, called by the Los Angeles Times "a landmark film that helped usher in a new era in American filmmaking".
 In 2005, the song was selected for the Library of Congress's National Recording Registry of works of unusual merit.